Mind the map! Accounting for existing map information when estimating online HDMaps from sensor: MapEX: Accounting for EXisting Maps

 While EX queries introduce a way to account for existing map information, nothing ensures these queries will be properly used by the model to estimate the corresponding elements.
-In fact, experiments in Sec.~\ref{sec:ab_inputs} show the network can fail to identify even fully accurate EX queries if left on its own.
-We thus introduce a \textbf{pre-attribution} of predicted and true map elements before the traditional Hungarian matching used at training as shown on Fig.~\ref{fig:overview}.
+In fact, experiments in \cref{sec:ablation} show the network can fail to identify even fully accurate EX queries, if left on its own.
+We thus introduce a pre-attribution of predictions to corresponding true map elements before the traditional Hungarian matching used at training as shown on \cref{fig:overview}.